 Lifespan: 100+ Years

-Technically, sea anemones don’t actually live that long but with favorable environmental conditions, they can survive more than a hundred years!
+Technically, sea anemones don’t live that long, but they can survive more than a hundred years with favorable environmental conditions!
 This is because when one of their tentacles or even their “head” gets cut, they can regenerate them into new ones.

 More Reading: BBC News